Haifa Safety Guide

 Healthcare Tips

-• Bring sufficient quantities of prescription medications in original packaging, along with a copy of your prescription
+• Bring prescription medications in original packaging with doctor's letter

 Common Risks